shukriadams/krono/README.md

     krono --daemon --settings /path/to/config.yml

+Krono writes all its logs to /var/log/krono by default.
+Create this directory and chown to whatever use you run Krono with.
+Job logs are partitioned by name within this directory.

 ## Docker

 Krono is made to be run in a docker container.
 You can build it into your own image (see the project's own [Dockerfile](./build/Dockerfile) to see how to set it up), or run the project's own image(`shukriadams/krono`), here's an example compose